-Open seven days a week, Salingers offers café food of the highest standard in relaxed surrounds.
+Salingers offers café food of the highest standard in relaxed surrounds.
 The coffee is excellent, courtesy of Melbourne roaster Griffith Brothers.
 There are tasting plates available along with a seasonal menu of salads, pies, burgers and other inspired dishes.
-There’s a self-contained cottage on site for overnight visitors too.
+Chef's special dinners are available on Friday and Saturday nights.
+Plus there's self-contained cottages on site for overnight visitors too.

 Great Western Hotel

 Our favourite pub promises the largest Grampians wine list you will ever find.
 Every single wine is $35 a bottle and all are available by the glass for $10, with no less than six Best’s wines available.
 Classic pub fare is on offer including chicken or beef parma, salads, steaks, pasta, seafood and more.

 Open 7 days a week 10am-9pm.
 (03) 5356 2270.
 Bookings recommended.